randeeps1/ITCapstoneProject/README.md

 # ITCapstoneProject
 This project organizes NBA stats using python, JSON, Javascript, HTML, CSS, and SQLite.

+Download the NBAProject4 and open in visual studio code or pycharm.
 How to run this project :

 	•	Install Python 3